Home -> Personal Income Tax -> US Taxes on Lottery and Gambling Winnings and Prizes

-Claiming a Refund for US Taxes Withheld From Lotteries, Gambling Winnings or Prizes
+Claiming a Refund for US Taxes Withheld From Lotteries or Gambling Winnings

 The information in this article applies to Canadian residents who are not US citizens, and are not US residents.

 All of the links in this article are to documents on the website of the IRS, and most of the links are to pdf files.

 Contest prizes and winnings from lotteries or gambling are not taxable in Canada, so this type of income does not have to be reported on your Canadian tax return, unless of course you are engaged in the business of gambling.
 On your Canadian tax return, you cannot claim a credit for any taxes withheld from these non-business income winnings.

 If you are a Canadian resident and have had 30% tax withheld from winnings from a game show, according to an agent with the Internal Revenue Service (IRS), whether or not you can recover this money depends on how the winnings are recorded on form 1042-S tax slip (link at bottom).
 Game show contestants normally have to sign a release prior to competing on the show, and apparently the release should indicate how the winnings are categorized on the tax slip that they'll issue.
 The IRS agent didn't indicate that there was a "correct" category to use for winnings from a game show.

 According to section 74 of the Internal Revenue Code, prizes and awards are included in gross income, except in certain circumstances.
 Gross income does not include certain amounts received as prizes and awards if all of the following conditions are met:

 The 1042-S does not have a category described as prizes or awards, so we're not sure what code would be used for contest winnings.